PX4/PX4-user_guide/en/gps_compass/septentrio_mosaic-go.md

 Note that RF_IN2 is only available on the dual-antenna mosaic-go.

 ### TF Card
+_Connector type: MicroSD._

 Socket for a micro SD Card.
 The module can log (SBF/NMEA) files on the micro SD Card in this socket.

 ### 6-pin Connector

-Type: GH connector, 1.25mm pitch, 6 way.
-Mating connector housing: GHR-06V-S
+_Connector type: GH connector, 1.25mm pitch, 6 way.
+Mating connector housing: GHR-06V-S._

 | Pin Name | Direction | Level      | Description               | Comment                                                           |
 |----------|-----------|------------|---------------------------|-------------------------------------------------------------------|